Yep, seems like they were using some shady techniques. This issue was found by Pamela Hazelton.

 Several people uninstalled Shareaholic after reading Pamela’s posts, and I don’t blame them, they have all the right to be upset.
 Leaving ads, affiliate links, and 3rd party data services ON, by default, without letting people know, it’s not nice.

 I’m still using Shareaholic on this site because I really like it, and don’t really have any other plugins to choose from.
-Also, since the minute I’ve installed it, I disabled ads and affiliate links, so there were no creepy stuff going on that I know of…
+Also, since the minute I’ve installed it, I disabled ads and affiliate links, so there was no creepy stuff going on that I know of…

 The thing is that you had to create an account in order to turn off the affiliate links, you couldn’t do that from inside the plugin, so most people didn’t know that.
 But after the “noise” made by Pamela, they’ve updated the plugin and inserted the Monetization feature, where you can disable affiliate links.
 I still recommend that you make an account on Shareaholic, just to make sure everything’s turned off there too.